andr-ew/brds/README.md

   - actuallyyyy: even better: we can decrease the pattern control to 5 patterns (I like less of them) and then take up 3 keys, so you just hold a key to bring up that page. perfect !!

 derp I guess the sync setting for tracks should work on a pattern-by-pattern basis. maybe we should bring this setting to the main page (drop another pattern slot)

+# ++

+jf settings
+- coarse (oct) & fine controls
+- synth mode switch here (when off brds has no effect on jf)
+- maybe put this in the mix menu or perhaps as the K1 alt screen (I like k1)

+variable quantization
+- E1-3 for each track on the track menu
+- in any mode, crossfades every step's "nudge" value between 0 and some random number
+  - for a live, synced sequence only - this value will start at 100%
+- maybe there could be a separate parameter for even & odd values, so for a step sequence, the odd value would essentially add swing

+crow input destiations
+- function 1 & 2 gate in
+- output 1-5 transpose (oct or scale degree)
+- global clock
+- UI either in the mix menu or as the K1 alt screen (I like mix menu)

 ## implementation